Course guide of International Business Management (23511D1)

 Brief description of content (According to official validation report)

-• Definition and design of a firm’s strategic internationalisation plan: the key strategic decisions to be made.
+• Definition and design of a firm’s strategic internationalisation plan: key strategic decisions to be taken.

-• Export strategies, with particular reference to the management of exportation processes among SMEs.
+• Export strategies, with particular reference to the management of export processes in SMEs.

 • Cooperation strategies: types and characteristics.

-• Strategic and organisational approaches in the multinational firm.
+• Strategic and organisational approaches in multinational firms.

-• The cultural sphere and human resource management in the multinational firm.
+• The cultural dimension and human resource management in multinational firms.

 General and specific competences